This post contains affiliate links. Please see full disclosure below.

 In this review, I’ll explain what makes them so great, and share some tips on how to get the most bang for your buck with Booking.com.

-And while you can tell that I’m a big fan, I’ll make you aware of a couple of drawbacks, and tell you who the site may not be for.
+I’ll also make you aware of a couple of drawbacks, and tell you who the site may not be for.

 So, if you love to travel, and you also love to save money, you’ll definitely want to keep reading.